kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_llm_costs_diagnostics.md

   - Example explain summaries for tenant T0015 are also included in meta.debug.explain.examples for:
     - No date filter (page=1, limit=10)
     - With date filter (last 7 days; same pagination)
+- New: a lightweight retrieval endpoint that does not run heavy queries:
+  - GET /api/llm-costs/diagnostics/last returns the last captured diagnostics snapshot (including summarizeExplain when DEBUG_LLMCOSTS_EXPLAIN=1), even if the main list request timed out.

 How to use
 1) Enable explains
    - Start the backend with env: DEBUG_LLMCOSTS_EXPLAIN=1
+   - Optional: DEBUG_LLMCOSTS_EXPLAIN_TIMEOUT_MS=600 (default) to cap explain time
 2) Call the endpoint
    - Use header x-organization-id or JWT-based tenant context.
    - Inspect response headers and meta.debug in JSON body.
+   - If the main request times out or returns 500, call GET /api/llm-costs/diagnostics/last to fetch the last snapshot.
 3) Identify common causes of slowness
    - Or on time fields: x-llm-used-or-on-time=1 and usedOrOnTime=true.
 Wide $or can prevent index intersection.
    - Missing compound indexes: explain.summary.usedIndexes empty or uses COLLSCAN / FETCH -> add compound indexes.